timeolord/godsays-haskell/README.md

 Displays a random bible verse from the King James Bible based on the current time.

 # Build
-On a system with nix-shell run:
+On a NixOS system:
 ```
-nix-shell
-cabal run
+nix build
 ```
 Otherwise just use `cabal run`.

+# Flakes